juji-io/datalevin/README.md

 * Datalevin is not an immutable database, and there is no "database as a value" feature.
 Since history is not kept, transanction ids are not stored.

-* Datoms in a transaction are commited together in a batch, rather than being saved by `with-datom` one at a time.
+* Datoms in a transaction are commited together as a batch, rather than being saved by `with-datom` one at a time.
+This improves the performance writing to disk.

-* Indices respect `:db/valueType`.
+* Respects `:db/valueType`.
 Currently, most [Datomic® value types](https://docs.datomic.com/on-prem/schema.html#value-types) are supported, except bigint, bigdec, uri and tuple.
 Values with unspecified type are treated as [EDN](https://en.wikipedia.org/wiki/Extensible_Data_Notation) blobs, and are de/serialized with [nippy](https://github.com/ptaoussanis/nippy).

-* Has a value leading index (VAE) for datoms with `:db.type/ref` type attribute.
-Attribute and value leading index (AVE) is enabled for all datoms, so there is no need to specify `:db/index`.
+* Has a value leading index (VAE) for datoms with `:db.type/ref` type attribute; The attribute and value leading index (AVE) is enabled for all datoms, so there is no need to specify `:db/index.
+These are the same as Datomic® Cloud.

+* Attributes have internal integer ids, so a lexicographic ordering of attributes should not be expected for the results of index access, same as Datomic®.

+* No serialization of database, since the data are already persisted.
+[LMDB tools](http://www.lmdb.tech/doc/tools.html) can be used to work with the data files.

+## :construction: Todo Items

-* Handles schema migrations with `swap-attr` function.
-It allows safe migration that does not alter existing data, and refuses unsafe schema changes that are inconsistent with existing data.
+* Handle schema migrations with `swap-attr` function.
+It should allow safe migration that does not alter existing data, and refuse unsafe schema changes that are inconsistent with existing data.

+* Persist transaction functions on disk.

+* Keep up with latest changes in Datascript, currently on par with 0.18.13.

 ## :baby: Limitations